cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-mots.md

 The MOT sequence format essentially contains frames of video along with annotations that specify object locations and identities over time.

 This version encoded as .png.
+Supports masks.

 For more information, see: